 Who to contact at COPE about protecting your privacy

-The COPE Web Manager, Dom Mitchell, has assumed responsibility of the COPE data policy and implementing the changes required by the GDPR which comes into effect on 25th May 2018.
-If you have any questions or concerns about any of the information laid out in this Notice, or any other question about how DOAJ protects your data, please send an email to Dom: [email protected].
-Alternatively, you can write to him: Dom Mitchell, c/o COPE, New Kings Court, Tollgate, Chandler's Ford, Eastleigh, Hampshire, SO53 3LG, United Kingdom.
+The COPE Web Manager, Christina McGuire, has assumed responsibility of the COPE data policy and implementing the changes required by the GDPR which came into effect on 25th May 2018.
+If you have any questions or concerns about any of the information laid out in this Notice, or any other question about how COPE protects your data, please send an email to Christina: [email protected].
+Alternatively, you can write to him: Christina McGuire, c/o COPE, New Kings Court, Tollgate, Chandler's Ford, Eastleigh, Hampshire, SO53 3LG, United Kingdom.

 This is the website for Committee on Publication Ethics (COPE), a UK-registered charity.
 COPE does not have an app nor any other web presence apart from this website.
 All information in this Privacy Information Notice pertains to the handling of personal data by this website.